This article was scientifically reviewed by Jessica Bucher

 Customized Nutrition Plans

-One thing that many of the weight loss DNA tests offer is an insight into how your nutrition should look.
-Maybe your genes say that a high-protein, low-fat diet is best.
-Or, perhaps a diet high in carbohydrates is better suited for you.
+One thing that many of the weight loss DNA tests offer is information into how your nutrition should look based on their interpretation of variants.
+Testing companies may say that a high-protein, low-fat diet is best.
+Or, perhaps a diet high in carbohydrates is better suited for you based on their algorithm.

 Are You Predisposed to a High BMI?

-If you’ve always put weight on easily and struggled to get it off, that might mean that you’re predisposed to a high BMI thanks to your genetics.
-The FTO gene carries information about how resistant your body is to losing weight as well as whether you’re likely to have a higher BMI.
+The FTO gene may carry information about how resistant your body is to losing weight as well as whether you’re likely to have a higher BMI 6.

 What Factors Promote Weight Gain?

-For example, some people are affected by carbohydrates while others gain weight when they eat too much saturated fat.
-Some intolerances are responsible for the way food is digested, which can lead to poor breakdown and added weight gain.
+For example, some people may be affected by carbohydrates while others gain weight when they eat too much saturated fat.
+Some intolerances may be responsible for the way food is digested, which can lead to poor breakdown and added weight gain.